Loading

 Mao Kun map, from Wubei Zhi, which comes from the early 15th century maps of Zheng He's navigators and cartographers, showing Malacca (滿剌加) near the top left.

-During the early 15th century, Ming China actively sought to develop Malacca as a commercial hub and a base of operation for their treasure voyages into the Indian Ocean.
+During the early 15th century, Ming China actively sought to build in Malacca a commercial hub and a base of operation for their treasure voyages into the Indian Ocean.
 Malacca had been a relatively insignificant region, not even qualifying as a polity prior to the voyages according to both Ma Huan and Fei Xin, and was a vassal region of Siam.
 In 1405, the Ming court dispatched Admiral Zheng He with a stone tablet enfeoffing the Western Mountain of Malacca as well as an imperial order elevating the status of the port to a country.
 The Chinese also established a government depot (官廠) as a fortified cantonment for their soldiers.
 Ma Huan reported that Siam did not dare to invade Malacca thereafter.
 The rulers of Malacca, such as Parameswara in 1411, would pay tribute to the Chinese emperor in person.
 In 1431, when a Malaccan representative complained that Siam was obstructing tribute missions to the Ming court, the Xuande Emperor dispatched Zheng He carrying a threatening message for the Siamese king saying "You, king should respect my orders, develop good relations with your neighbours, examine and instruct your subordinates and not act recklessly or aggressively."
 The early kings of Malacca—Parameswara, Megat Iskandar Shah, and Sri Maharaja—understood that they could gain Ming China's protection through skilful diplomacy and thereby could establish a strong foundation to their kingdom against Siam and other potential enemies.
 Chinese involvement was crucial for Malacca to grow into a key alternative to other important and established ports.

 Map of Malacca 1602